 In 2012, the Autocar ACMD, America’s only medium-duty Cab-Over-Engine truck, was designed by special request from several companies hungry for an American-made Class 7 vocational truck.
 The ACMD platform has now expanded to cover even more applications, with additional formats such as Class 8 4x2 and Class 8 6x4.

-After 120 years of innovation, Autocar remains both the oldest vehicle nameplate in America and the only truck manufacturer dedicated to severe-duty vocational applications.
+After 121 years of innovation, Autocar remains both the oldest vehicle nameplate in America and the only truck manufacturer dedicated to severe-duty vocational applications.
 And Autocar's history is just beginning, with new innovations and products being introduced every year.
-When you see an Autocar truck on the road, be sure to catch the iconic Autocar bow-tie logo still proudly displayed on the grille of every Autocar truck.
+When you see an Autocar truck on the road, be sure to spot the iconic Autocar bow-tie logo still proudly displayed on the grille of every Autocar truck.